bikeindex/bike_index_terms/vendor_terms.markdown

 3. ### Security

-    Bike Index is responsible for protecting the security of user data in our possession and will maintain commercially reasonable administrative, technical and physical procedures to protect all the personal information regarding you and your customers that is stored in our servers from unauthorized access and accidental loss or modification.
+    Bike Index is responsible for protecting the security of user data in our possession from unauthorized access and accidental loss or modification.
+We will maintain commercially reasonable administrative, technical and physical procedures to protect all the personal information regarding you and your customers that is stored in our servers.
 However, we cannot guarantee that unauthorized third parties will never be able to defeat those measures or use such personal information for improper purposes.
 You acknowledge that you provide this personal information regarding you and your customers at your own risk.
 We recommend you review our [Privacy Policy](https://bikeindex.org/privacy), which will help you understand how we collect, use and safeguard the information you provide to us.

 4. ### Taxes